qlik-oss/core-website/docs/index.md

 ## Services

-This is an overview of the services provided in Frontira.
-Further information on each service can be found by following the links.
+These are the services provided in Frontira:

 | Service    | Feature | Docker Image | Source Code |
 | ---------- | ------- | ------------ | ----------- |